The committee's discussion

 On balance, recognising the practical implications of introducing opportunistic testing in GP practices as well as the potential resource impact, the committee made a weaker 'consider' recommendation for GP surgeries (recommendation 1.1.10).
 This means that the recommendations place a stronger onus on hospitals to deliver testing in extremely-high-prevalence areas, compared with GP surgeries.
 The committee agreed this was justifiable because testing in acute settings is likely to be cheaper than in GP surgeries, and most people being admitted to hospital have blood taken for other reasons (recommendations 1.1.6 and 1.1.7).

 The committee also discussed the effectiveness of offering testing to people who present to health services with conditions that might indicate HIV.
 The effectiveness of this depends to some extent on the accuracy of the list of indicator conditions used.
 The committee agreed that defining a list of indicator conditions was outside the scope of this guideline.
-However, it agreed that HIV in indicator conditions from HIV in Europe was sufficiently evidence-based to inform recommendations 1.1.5 and 1.1.8 and to be a useful supplement to the guideline.
+However, it agreed that HIV in Europe's guidance on HIV in indicator conditions from was sufficiently evidence-based to inform recommendations 1.1.5 and 1.1.8 and to be a useful supplement to the guideline.

 The committee noted stakeholder comments about the importance of testing in prisons.
 Little evidence was identified on the effectiveness of interventions to provide HIV testing in custodial settings, although 2 studies looked at the timing of HIV tests in prisons [ES14].
 Despite the lack of evidence, the committee agreed that prisons were a high-prevalence environment for HIV and other blood-borne viruses and that health services in prisons would be expected to recommend testing to people in line with the approach used in GP surgeries.
 It was also clear that the committee had a duty to promote equality through its guidelines, and a recommendation for people in prison would support this.